godot-dimensions/g4mf/specification/parts/material.md

 The `"normal"` property is an object that defines the normal map channel of the material.
 If not defined, the default is a flat normal map with no texture, which means the surface has flat shading and only uses the cell normals for light angle calculations.

+Note that the properties in the material channel include "color" in the names to reflect the common use case, however, the properties may be used to store data that is not a typical RGB(A) color.
+The colors in normal maps are not visual colors, but instead encode vectors.
+For example, a 4D material may use three or four numbers in a color, RGB(A), to encode a 4D normal vector's XYZ(W) components, similar to how a 3D material may use two or three numbers in a color, RG(B), to encode a 3D normal vector's XY(Z) components.
+Generalizing further, a 5D, 6D, 7D, etc material may use four, five, six, seven, etc numbers in a color to encode a 5D, 6D, 7D, etc normal vector's XYZW(VUT) components, at which point the data is no longer interpretable as an RGB(A) color, but still uses a material channel and therefore its property names.

+An object with smooth shading may be represented by having the normal channel's vertex colors set to the average of the polytope cell normals connected to the vertex, which sets the vertex normals to the average of the polytope cell normals.

 ### ORM

 The `"orm"` property is an object that defines the occlusion, roughness, and metallic channel of the material.
 If not defined, the default is a rough material with no texture.